mohamedrasvi/truckpad/readme.md

 date:monthly (filter by date daily,weekly,monthly)<br>
 is_own:N (filter by truck's owners)<br>
 Date parameter we can filter by one of these values ('daily','weekly','monthly')<br>

-# Unit Test
-Note I added vendor/bin/phpunit on composer.json file so you just have to call (composer test) to run the unit test